-To safeguard our community, students, and staff, carpool will be the only drop-off and preferred pickup option available to families of Two through Kindergarten students.
-Toddler students will need to be walked by parents to the designated door at the end of Building D. The following guidelines have been established and will be followed every morning:
+To safeguard our community, students, and staff, carpool will be the only drop-off option available to families of Two through Kindergarten students.
+School staff will help the child out of the car and to their classroom.
+Toddler students will need to be walked by parents to the designated door at the end of Building D where their teacher will be waiting.